s-dousse/Bank_tech_test/README.md

 edge cases:

-- user withdraws more money than she has on her account ?
+- user withdraws more money than she has on her account?
-- user can input the a negative balance when creating a statement?
+- user can input a negative balance when creating a statement?
 - the amount withdrawn or deposit can't be negative?

 ## Acceptance criteria